 To test this, we put these coolers through our own in-house analysis.
 We filled them up around 1/3 way with ice, left them outside in the heat, and occasionally opened them.
 The results of our testing can be seen in the chart below:

 Overall, these numbers are quite good.
 And equally important, the real-world results align quite closely with what Stanley stated.
 While we weren’t quite able to achieve the maximum numbers, they were close enough to be more or less negligible.

-Digging deeper into the data, you will see that no matter which size cooler you go with, you should see ice performance that will last at least most of the day.
+Digging deeper into the data, you will see that no matter which sized cooler you go with, you should see ice performance that will last at least most of the day.
 And in the case of the largest size (the 30 Quart), this ice life is bumped up to 2 days or more.

 This type of ice performance makes the Stanley Coolers great for lunch applications, small picnics, and even weekend outings.
 You won’t see the week-long ice life that much larger premium coolers can offer.
 But that is no fault of Stanley: simply put, larger coolers will almost always out-perform smaller coolers.

 Finally, the inclusion of the thicker insulation and rubber gasket did give a small boost to the 7 Quart Adventure Series Cooler when compared with the 7 Quart Heritage Cooler.
 But the differences are very small.

 Stanley has made a name for itself thanks to its fantastic lineup of jugs, bottles, thermoses, and more.
 And these products have a very identifiable look to them that just about everybody will quickly recognize.
 The “Stanley Green”, as we like to call it, has been a staple in most Stanley products.
 And sure enough, this has carried over to their coolers as well.

 And while we like the green color, we always hope to see more color choices.
 And Stanley delivers, offering up to 4 colors for certain models.